getsentry/rfcs/text/0025-sdk-payload.tester.md

 # Summary

-In this RFC the Quality Engineering team introduces **SDK Payload Tester** (will be referred as "**Payload Tester**" in the rest of the document) -- a new testing service to ensure better validation and integration testing of payloads produced by Sentry SDKs.
+In this RFC the Quality Engineering team introduces **SDK Payload Tester** (will be referred to as "**Payload Tester**" in the rest of the document) -- a new testing service to ensure better validation and integration testing of payloads produced by Sentry SDKs.

 # Motivation